HOME > FAQ and Help

 top

-How do I start my Tutored Course?
+How do I start my course?

 After you Log In, go to My Courses and select My Tasks.
 The page will look approximately like this (slight variations depend on the course in which you are registered):